ch-sa/labelCloud/README.md

 ## Import & Export Options
 labelCloud is built for a versatile use and aims at supporting all common point cloud file formats and label formats for storing 3D bounding boxes.
+The tool is designed to be easily adaptable to multiple use cases.
+To change the settings, simply edit the corresponding line in the `config.ini` (see the [documentation](docs/documentation.md) for a description of all parameters).

 **Supported Import Formats**

 | Type | File Formats |
 | --- | --- |
 | Colored | `*.pcd`, `*.ply`, `*.pts`, `*.xyzrgb` |